nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 ```

 ### Leaving out layouts { #disabling }
 Sometimes you want to leave out some layouts.
-For example the blog index page might want to disable the layout components that are available on the actual blog entries.
-This happens by setting the desired layout componets to `false`.
+For example, the blog index page might want to disable the layout components that are available on the actual blog entries.
+This happens by setting the desired layout components to `false`.
 For example:

 ``` yaml
 aside: false